VCCE/VCC/docs/UserGuide.md

 into an MPI slot or the Cartridge slot.

   - **Insert** Drings up a file browser where the disk image file (.dsk) can be choosen by pushing the OPEN button.
-Typing a non existing image name into the File Name field when will bring up the "Insert Disk Image" menu (next figure) in which you can create a new disk of that name.
+Typing a non-existing image name into the File Name field when will bring up the "Insert Disk Image" menu (next figure) in which you can create a new disk of that name.
   - **Eject** Eject the current disk image.

 <p align=center><img src="images/ugima16.jpeg" alt="UG Image 16"></img></p>
 <h4 align=center>New disk</h4>

-**New Disk Image** Here you can specify the image type and track count for a new disk image and VCC will create the file for you
+**New Disk Image** This menu comes up when a non-existing filename is entered.
+Here you can specify an image type and track count for a new disk image and VCC will create the file for you

   - **DMK** - DMK virtual disk image type
   - **JVC** - JVC virtual disk imagetype (preferred)